 Freeride

 A practice similar to snowboarding, where the goal is to take turns by making controlled slides using slide gloves or standing.
-Unlike downhill, the trucks will have similar angles, providing good leverage to initiate slides or "slides".
+Unlike downhill, the trucks will have similar angles, providing good leverage to initiate slides or drifts.

 As with downhill riding, beginners are advised to connect with local associations or rider groups near them.